walyson-scarazzati/KafkaBatchesCorrelationIdseDeadLetters/README.md

 # Ecommerce Kafka Microservices Project

-This project is a Java-based microservices system for ecommerce [alura.com.br](https://www.alura.com.br/)   Kafka: Batches, correlation ids e dead letters using Apache Kafka for messaging.
+This project is a Java-based microservices system for ecommerce [alura.com.br](https://www.alura.com.br/)  course "Kafka: Batches, correlation ids e dead letters" using Apache Kafka for messaging.
 The project is organized as a Maven multi-module, with each service in its own module.

 ## Project Structure